Jacuzzik/munder-difflin/README.md

 LICENSE
 ```

-for the complete license.
+for the complete license text.

 ## Asset Licensing

-The bundled pixel art tilesets and maps are Modern Interiors - RPG Tileset [16X16] by LimeZu, used under the applicable Complete Version licence.
+The bundled pixel art tilesets and maps are from Modern Interiors - RPG Tileset [16X16] by LimeZu and are used under the applicable Complete Version licence.

 Credit to LimeZu is required by that licence and must remain in place.